 When one partner, isn’t satisfied with the sexual part in a relationship, there can be a cause of divorce.
 How?
 Well, it may lead to affairs which subsequently break trust and lead to divorce.

-Children from previous relationships may not necessarily be wanted.
+We may not want children from previous relationships.
 There is a huge difference between how people react to their own blood and how they react to their stepchildren.
 More so, parents make different allowances for children who are theirs.
-When someone else’s children are involved, it may be hard to establish the same relationship.

 Well, we all have heard about how in-laws influence marriages.
-In the case where they are interfering in every decision-making platform, this can be a problem.
+Where they are interfering in every decision-making platform, this can be a problem.
 Also, if they perceive your partners in a different manner, this can be a challenge.
 For example, if one partner spends too much time talking with their mother, this creates a breakdown of intimacy among the couple in the relationship.

-If someone grew up in a family where arguing is very common, they tend to think that it is common.
-It then becomes an issue when they’re in a relationship with someone who isn’t used to it and/or doesn’t like arguing.
-This indicates when a problem arises, it can be difficult to solve.
+If someone grew up in a family where arguing is very common, they think it is common.
+It then becomes an issue when they’re in a relationship with someone who isn’t used to it and/or doesn’t enjoy arguing.
+This shows when a problem arises, it’s difficult to solve.

-Privacy in a relationship should be respected.
+They should respect privacy in a relationship.
 There isn’t anything much to say about it other than, the major cause of trust breach is disrespecting one’s privacy.